INM-6/nnmt/README.md

 If not, it does the calculations, stores the results, and returns them.

-Sometimes, you might want to know a property for some specific parameter, like for example the `ower_spectra` at a certain frequency.
+Sometimes, you might want to know a property for some specific parameter, like for example the `power_spectra` at a certain frequency.
 Then, you need to pass the parameter including it's unit to the method, e.g.
 ```
 	network.property(10 * ureg.Hz)